dmbarbour/glas/docs/GlasCLI.md

         glas --run ValueRef -- Args To App

-The application model is extensible: interpretation is based on value header such as 'prog', 'proc', or 'macro' (see below).
-For performance, the glas command line may implicitly compile and cache application behavior, but that won't be directly exposed to the user.
+Interpretation depends on the value header, currently recognizing 'prog', 'proc', or 'macro' (see below).
+This may be extended over time.
+To improve performance, the glas command line may privately compile and cache a representation of application behavior.
 Args following '--' are passed to the application.
-(The '--' separator may be omitted if would be final argument.)
+The '--' separator may be omitted if would be final argument.

+*Note:* Additional arguments prior to '--' would interfere with aesthetics and abstraction.
+Annotations are favored instead.
+Annotations can be adjusted by application macros.

 ### Basic Applications